 Physicians in our anesthesiology and orthopaedic divisions are involved in a number of initiatives aimed at reducing opioid dependence.
-For example, create a unique opioid prescribing algorithm that provides guidance on the upper limit of tablets to prescribe based on a patient's procedure.
+For example, SHCP is taking evidence-based measures to reduce the number of prescription opioids taken home after surgery.
+Kathryn Hanna, MD, Spectrum orthopaedic surgeon, continues to lead an effort to to lead an effort to be been unique opioid prescribing algorithm that provides guidance on the upper limit of tablets to prescribe based on a patient's procedure. create a unique opioid prescribing algorithm that provides guidance on the upper limit of tablets to prescribe based on a patient's procedure.
 This approach allows Spectrum to effectively manage a patient's post-operative pain while also lowering the number of painkillers that contribute to the opioid epidemic.